ember-community-russia/awesome-ember/README.md

 - [ember-engines](https://github.com/ember-engines/ember-engines) - This Ember addon implements the functionality described in the Ember Engines RFC.
 Engines allow multiple logical applications to be composed together into a single application from the user's perspective.

 ### AST
+ - [ember-ast-helpers](https://github.com/cibernox/ember-ast-helpers) - This library is a utility belt to make AST transforms and shield users as much as possible from the nuances of the AST, as it is still private API.

 ### Static site generators
 - [prember](https://github.com/ef4/prember) - Prerender Ember apps with Fastboot at build time.